arvados/arvados/tools/salt-install/README.md

 ##### About

-This directory holds a small script to install Arvados on a single node, using the [Saltstack arvados-formula](https://github.com/saltstack-formulas/arvados-formula) in master-less mode.
+This directory holds a small script to help you get Arvados up and running, using the [Saltstack arvados-formula](https://github.com/saltstack-formulas/arvados-formula) in master-less mode.

+There are a few preset examples that you can use:

+* `single_host`: Install all the Arvados components in a single host.
+Suitable for testing or demo-ing, but not recommended for production use.
+* `multi_host/aws`: Let's you install different Arvados components in different hosts on AWS.

-The fastest way to get it running is to modify the first lines in the `provision.sh` script to suit your needs, copy it in the host where you want to install Arvados and run it as root.
+The fastest way to get it running is to copy the `local.params.example` file to `local.params`, edit and modify the file to suit your needs, copy this file along with the `provision.sh` script into the host where you want to install Arvados and run the `provision.sh` script as root.

-There's an example `Vagrantfile` also, to install it in a vagrant box if you want to try it locally.
+There's an example `Vagrantfile` also, to install Arvados in a vagrant box if you want to try it locally.

 For more information, please read https://doc.arvados.org/main/install/salt-single-host.html